gitter-lab/pathway-parameter-advising/README.md

 ## Dependencies

 Pathway parameter advising was written and tested using Python 3.6 and requires the packages `networkx` and `numpy`.
 The `runPPA.sh` and `setupPGD.sh` scripts require git.
+These scripts have only been tested in a Linux environment initially.

 ## Usage